jdaeth274/pbp_tpd_extraction/README.md

-# Extraction the pbp TPD domains from Strep pneumo gffs #
+# Extraction of the pbp TPD domains from Strep pneumo gffs #

 ## Installation ##